 - Cardiac rehabilitation/advanced cardiac exercise physiology

-- Integrative medicine: acupuncture, hypnosis, yoga, Tai chi, mindfulness meditation, biofeedback, healing touch
+- Integrative medicine: acupuncture, hypnosis, yoga, Tai Chi, mindfulness meditation, biofeedback, Healing Touch and supplements

-Our fellows are able sit for both the cardiology boards and the American Board of Integrative Holistic Medicine (ABIHM).
+Our fellows are able sit for both the cardiology boards and the American Board of Integrative Medicine (ABOIM).
 They will graduate ready to be leaders in the field and potentially start their own integrative center at their future institution.

 Scripps Center for Integrative Medicine, a national leader in holistic heart care, is the training hub for the integrative track of the cardiovascular disease fellowship.